Thomsch/untangling-tools-benchmark/README.md

 The results will be stored in `<out-dir>` (e.g., `~/benchmark`):
 - `<out-dir>/decomposition/`: Folder containing the output of the decomposition tools.
 Each tool has its own sub-folder
+- `<out-dir>/decomposition/<toolname>/<project_id>/time.csv  The time for the given tool to process the given bug.
+  To aggregate all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
 - `<out-dir>/evaluation/`: Folder containing the decomposition results.
 Each bug has its own sub-folder and contains the following:
   - `truth.csv`: The ground truth of the bug-fixing commit.
-For each changed line whether it's a bug-fixing change or not.
+For each changed line whether it's a bug-fixing change.
+    TODO: This also needs to indicate, for each changed line, whether it is a non-bug-fixing change.
+Both of those conditions could be true for a given line.
   - `smartcommit.csv`: The decomposition results of SmartCommit in CSV format.
 Each line correspond to a changed line and its associated group
   - `flexeme.csv`: The decomposition results of Flexeme in CSV format.
 Each line correspond to a changed line and its associated group
   - `file_untangling.csv`: The decomposition results of file-based untangling in CSV format.
 Each line correspond to a changed line and its associated group